mandiant/macos-UnifiedLogs/README.md

 ## Running

-Four example binaries are available.

-- `unifiedlog_parser` - Can parse all logs into a single CSV file.
-It can also be run on a live system.
-The resulting CSV file will likely be quite large
+An example binary is available to download

-- `unifiedlog_iterator` - Can parse all logs into a single CSV file using an iterator.
-May use less memory than the other example files.
-It can also be run on a live system.
-The resulting CSV file will likely be quite large
+- `unifiedlog_iterator` - Can parse a logarchive into a JSOL or CSV file.
+It can also run on a live system.
+The output file will be quite large
-- `unifiedlog_parser_json` - Can parse all logs into JSON files.
-It can also be run on a live system.
-Each log file will be parsed to a single JSON file.
-- `parse_tracev3` - Can parse a single tracev3 file without any timesync or
-  uuidtext files to JSON.
-However, without the uuidtext or timesync files the resulting JSON file will be incomplete.

 ## Limitations